Arrow BOOK

 What to expect during the procedure

-A small amount of contrast may be used to confirm placement when appropriate
+5. A small amount of contrast may be used to confirm placement where appropriate

 Most procedures are completed as a day case.